ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms between 4pm and 5pm.
 Mostly sunny.
 High near 92, with temperatures falling to
          around 90 in the afternoon.
-South southwest wind 5 to 8 mph.
+South southwest wind around 8 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">